-Any burning, itching, or discomfort in the vaginal area warrants a call to your doctor or gynecologist.
-The doctor will take a health history and find out how long you've been experiencing symptoms and whether anything -- such as douching or taking medication -- seems to worsen them.
+Any burning, itching, or discomfort in the area is worth a call to your doctor or gynecologist.
+They'll ask about your past health and find out how long you've had symptoms and what seems to make them worse or better.

-Your doctor will then do a pelvic exam, checking your vagina for any thinning or redness.
-The exam will help rule out other possible causes for your discomfort, including a urinary tract infection.
-The doctor may also do a Pap test to remove and test cells from your vaginal wall or cervix.
+Your doctor will do a pelvic exam, checking your vagina for any thinning or redness.
+The exam will help rule out other possible causes for your discomfort, including a vaginal or urinary tract infection.
+The doctor may also remove cells from your vaginal wall or cervix for a Pap test.